martin-ueding/slack-wlan-status-updater/README.md

 There are various [Slack status update scripts](https://github.com/mivok/slack_status_updater/blob/master/slack_status.sh) to be found online.
 These are usually a Bash script and provide a command line interface.
 This is nice, but I want to integrate it with the NetworkManager and also want to make it configurable with a configuration file.
 On top of that, it seemed like a nice hack project, so I implemented this in Python.
 Also I have stuck to the Python standard library and not used any external dependencies.
 This way it is as easy to deploy as I can think of.

-It uses the [users.profile.set](https://api.slack.com/methods/users.profile.set) API method of Slack.
+It uses the [users.profile.set](https://api.slack.com/methods/users.profile.set) API method of Slack, so you need to create a Slack application that is allowed to access that.
+See the [documentation of `slack_status_updater`](https://github.com/mivok/slack_status_updater) for a guide.

 ## Configuration